-In the experiments, we optimized the ELBO by using Adam (MC and RQMC-based) or the SGD optimizer with learning-rate scheduler $\eta$ (MLMC).
-Furthermore, we reduced the learning rate by a step-based decay function with a factor of $\beta = 0.5$ and $r=100$ at every iteration and calculated the gradients.
-The test ELBO and the test log-likelihood values were calculated from $2,000$ MC samples, and the gradient variance was estimated by resampling the MC samples, calculating the gradient $1,000$ times, and computing the empirical variance in each optimization step.
-We used $80$\% of the data as a training data set and the rest as a test data set.
+In the experiments, the parameters $\lambda$ were initialized to be of the same values for each method.
+For the optimization of variational free energy, we used Adam for the MC- and RQMC-based methods and the SGD optimizer with the learning rate scheduler $\eta$ for our method.
+Furthermore, we adopted a step-based decay function as the learning rate scheduler.
+The initial learning rate and the hyperparameters of the learning rate scheduler (i.e., $\beta$ and $r$) were optimized through the Tree-structured Parzen Estimator (TPE) sampler in {\sf{optuna}}\footnote[4]{{\sf optuna} is a hyperparameter optimization framework introduced by~\citet{optuna_2019} from Preferred Networks, Inc. Thanks to \emph{define-by-run API}, we are allowed to construct the parameter search space dynamically and flexibly. {\url{https://optuna.org/}}}~\citep{optuna_2019} in $50$ trials, where $\beta$ and $r$ are the decay and drop-rate parameters, respectively.
+The selected parameters are summarized in Appendix~\ref{app:additional_exp_results} (Table~\ref{tab:hyper}).
+In all experiments, the training ELBO and the test log-likelihood were estimated with $2000$ MC samples.
+The gradient variance was estimated by resampling the MC sample and calculating the variance of the gradient $1000$ times and computing the empirical variance at each optimization step.
+In each experiment, the dataset was randomly divided into training data and test data at the ratio of $8$:$2$.
+Each experiment was repeated $10$ times.

-\subsection{Results}
+\subsubsection{Results}

-Figure \ref{fig:exp_results} shows the experimental results.
-From these results, we found that the proposed method (solid blue lines) converged faster than the baseline methods did in all settings.
+The main experimental results are shown in Figure~\ref{fig:exp_results}.
+These results show that our method (solid blue line) converged faster than the baseline methods did in all settings.